whym/tools-archiving/README.md

 All accounts operated under http://tools.wmflabs.org/archiving/ should be attached to tools.archiving@tools.wmflabs.org.

 Optional: Use OAuth by following the procedures at <https://www.mediawiki.org/wiki/Manual:Pywikibot/OAuth>.
+If you do this, grant "High-volume editing", "Edit existing pages" and "Create, edit, and move pages".